Frequently asked questions

 For IV Therapy Course (without the business section) the extra seat is $399.
 Please email us at email@example.com if you are interested in getting an extra seat.

 Whether you are from Australia, Canada, India or any other country outside the United States, this course is intended for anyone interested in starting an IV Therapy practice.
-Although most of our students are physicians, nurse practitioners, or nurse anesthetists, having a medical or nursing license is not a requirement.
+Although most of our students are physicians, nurse practitioners, nurse anesthetists, nurses, and naturopathic physicians, having a medical or nursing license is not a requirement.
 Unfortunately, we can not speak to any laws or regulations outside United States.
 If are are unsure whether our program meets the training requirements of your country, we would advise that you consult with an attorney familiar with the regulations in your country.
 Our course is nationally recognized and we hold the highest educational standards and comply with the requirements set forth by our continuing education accreditor.

 Do you have a list with the recommended supplies including emergency supplies?